 CronJobs are created, managed, scaled, and deleted in the same way as Jobs.
-For more information about Jobs, see Running a Job.
+The exact number of Job objects created depends on several factors.
+For more information, see CronJob limitations.

 Before you begin

 Before you start, make sure you have performed the following tasks:

 - Enable the Google Kubernetes Engine API.
 Enable Google Kubernetes Engine API